rasika2012/openchoreo/docs/install-guide.md

 #### Install Cilium

 You can easily install Cilium into your cluster using the helm chart provided by us.
-This chart installs Cilium with minimal configurations required for Choreo.
+This chart installs Cilium with minimal configurations required for OpenChoreo.
 Run the following command to install Cilium:
 ```shell
 helm install cilium oci://ghcr.io/choreo-idp/helm-charts/cilium  --version 0.1.0 --namespace "choreo-system" --create-namespace --timeout 30m